SpiroHappy/Warzone-MW-Internal/README.md

 # MW-WZ-Internal

+EDUCATIONAL PERPOSES ONLY NOT INDENDED TO BE USED

 Outdated MW/WZ Cheat With Menu

 A cheat for modern warfare (warzone) game mode.
 Expect shit code.
 But it works